Managed Search Quick Start Guide

 3. Add a specific IP address in the empty field.
 Note that SearchStax can detect your computer’s IP address.
 Click My current IP to enter it automatically.

-4. Select a service you need access to (Solr+Zookeeper, Solr, or Zookeeper).
+4. Select the service you need access to (Zookeeper in this case).

 5. Upload a Solr Configuration